 For more information on these graduate certificates, click the links above.

-- Students must complete a total of 33 PSCI graduate credit hours to complete the MA degree.
+- Students must complete a total of 33 graduate credit hours to complete the MA degree.

 - Students must complete a minimum of 33 graduate level (5000-level or higher) PSCI credit hours.

-- Students must earn a minimum grade of B- (2.7) in all masters courses taken at CU Denver and must achieve a minimum cumulative masters GPA of 3.0.
+- Students must earn a minimum grade of B- (2.7) in all courses applied to the degree and must achieve a minimum cumulative masters GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the masters GPA.
-Students cannot complete the masters or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to program requirements.

 - Students must complete all coursework with CU Denver faculty.

 Program Restrictions, Allowances and Recommendations